Risk Technologies: A Quick Guide

 Q5: Are there spelling differences between UK and US for this term?

 A: No major spelling differences exist for “risk technologies”.
 The words themselves are the same.
-The variation is mainly in style (hyphenation, capitals) rather than spelling.
+The variation is mainly in style rather than spelling.

 Q6: What common mistakes should I avoid when using the term?

-A: Avoid mixing singular/plural inconsistently, over-capitalising without reason, failing to define the term, or hyphenating unnecessarily.
+A: Avoid mixing singular/plural inconsistently, over-capitalizing without reason, failing to define the term, or hyphenating unnecessarily.

 Q7: Where do I place the term in a sentence?